elastic/apm-agent-go/CONTRIBUTING.md

 ### Release procedure

 1. Update version.go and internal/apmversion/version.go, and then run "make update-modules"
-2. Update CHANGELOG.md, adding a new version heading and changing the base tag of the Unreleased comparison URL
+1. Update [`CHANGELOG.asciidoc`](changelog.asciidoc), by adding a new version heading (`==== 1.x.x - yyyy/MM/dd`) and changing the base tag of the Unreleased comparison URL
+1. For major releases, update the EOL table in [`upgrading.asciidoc`](docs/upgrading.asciidoc).
-3. Merge changes into github.com/elastic/apm-agent-go@master
+1. Merge changes into github.com/elastic/apm-agent-go@master
-4. Create tags: vN.N.N, and module/$MODULE/vN.N.N for each instrumentation module
+1. Create tags: vN.N.N, and module/$MODULE/vN.N.N for each instrumentation module

 	scripts/tagversion.sh

-5. Create release on GitHub
+1. Create release on GitHub

 	hub release -d vN.N.N